IAmJonoBo/n00plicate/docs/DEPENDENCY_AUTOMATION_PLAN.md

 - Added typed CLI tasks (`deps:plan`, `deps:verify`, `build`, `affected`) to `tools/dev-runner.js` with alias support, simplifying automation for humans and agents.
-- Updated `package.json` scripts to inject `NX_NO_CLOUD=true` and exclude the recursive `workspace-format` project, ensuring commands succeed without Nx Cloud and Husky hook recursion.
+- Updated `package.json` scripts used to inject `NX_NO_CLOUD=true` and exclude the recursive `workspace-format` project.
+- `NX_NO_CLOUD=true` is a legacy Nx variable; the repository now uses pnpm store caching and workspace filters to achieve reproducible offline builds and avoid recursion.
 - `pnpm build` now skips the Tauri packaging step when the CLI is unavailable, avoiding false negatives during continuous verification.